kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md

 │  │ SELECT * FROM Employees e           │                                   │
 │  │ WHERE EXISTS (                      │  →  Returns: TRUE/FALSE           │
 │  │     SELECT 1 FROM Orders o          │      Stops at first match         │
-│  │     WHERE o.e.EmployeeID = e.EmpID    │      Optimized performance        │
+│  │     WHERE o.EmployeeID = e.EmpID    │      Optimized performance        │
 │  │ )                                   │                                   │
 │  └─────────────────────────────────────┘                                   │
 │                                                                             │